What is Apathy in 2026? (The Enormous Benefits of Caring)

 • Lack of willpower, initiative, or motivation

-• Difficulty expressing emotions or feeling emotionless
+• Having trouble expressing emotions or feeling emotionless

 • Avoidance of risks or challenges